Unarelith/FromScratch/README.md

 ### fs_sieve

-Use a sieve to get ores from Gravel.
+Use a sieve to get ores from Gravel, Sand and Dust.

+It's also possible to get stone pebbles and seeds by sieving Dirt;

 You will need String to make a Silk Mesh.

-_Will support Dirt, Sand and Dust too._ (TODO)

 ### fs_tools